Chasing 27:30 – An 8‑Week 5K Training Plan

 FAQ

 Q: I missed a key workout.
 What should I do?
-A: If you miss a tempo or interval, try to fit it in later that week at a slightly reduced volume.
-Never double‑up two hard sessions on the same day.
+A: If you skipped a tempo or interval, fit it in later that week (cut the volume if needed).
+Never run two hard efforts on the same day.

 Q: My paces feel off because it’s hot today.
-A: In warm conditions, add 10‑15 seconds per km to all paces.
-The effort should feel the same.
+A: In warm weather, add 10–15 seconds per km across all paces.
+Your perceived effort should match.

 Q: Can I substitute a bike or swim for a long run?
-A: Yes, on a recovery week you can replace the long run with 60‑90 minutes of low‑impact cardio, but keep at least one long run before race week.
+A: During a recovery week, sure.
+Swap in 60 to 90 minutes of easier cardio.
+Keep at least one long run before race week.

-Q: How do I know if I’m ready for the 27:30 goal?
-A: If you can comfortably complete a 5K in ≤ 31:00 and finish the plan’s tempo runs without excessive fatigue, you’re on track.
+Q: How do I know if I’m ready for 27:30?
+A: If you can run a 5K near 31:00 and the tempo work in this plan feels controlled, you’re in good shape.

 Q: What if I’m still slower after 8 weeks?
-A: Review the plan for missed sessions, ensure you’re respecting recovery, and consider adding an extra 2‑3 weeks of base building before repeating the cycle.
+A: Look at skipped workouts, check whether you’re honoring recovery, and consider another 2 to 3 weeks of base training before restarting.

-The beauty of chasing a time goal is that it’s as much about the journey as the finish line.
-Stick with the plan, listen to your body, and enjoy the process.
-To get a feel for the rhythm, start this week with the Easy 5 km + Tempo 4 km combo on Tuesday and Thursday – it’s a gentle introduction that sets the tone for the weeks ahead.
+The reward of chasing a specific time is that the process matters as much as the finish line.
+Stick with the plan, listen to your body, and enjoy the grind.
+To get a feel for the rhythm, start the week with Easy 5 km on Tuesday and Tempo 4 km on Thursday.
+A measured opening that sets the tone for the next eight weeks.

 Collection - 8‑Week 5K Speed Program (Break 27:30)